ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 ### Db2, Db2 hosted and Db2 Warehouse

-IBM Cloud offers a selection range of Db2 debases, these can be found [here](https://console.bluemix.net/catalog/?search=db2h).
+IBM Cloud offers a selection range of Db2 databases, these can be found [here](https://console.bluemix.net/catalog/?search=db2h).

 - **Db2**: A fully-managed cloud SQL database.
 Powered by a turbo-charged Db2 engine.
 - **Db2 hosted**: IBM Db2 Hosted lets you run Db2 with full administrative access on cloud infrastructure.
 It eliminates the cost, complexity and risk of managing your own infrastructure.